bakerlisa/bakerlisa/README.md

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

-Hi I'm Lisa!
-I've worked as a legit frontend engineer for years, 7 to be exact!
-But I'm also a full stack software engineer, and I'm currenlt taking a few certifications to become a machine learning engineer!
-I'm super interested about getting machines to do our work for us!
+What's up my people!
+I'm Lisa and I'm a Software Engeeir, A+ Frontend Developer, and getting a certifcation in Machine Leanring!
+Since the dawn of time technology has been aroudn to help humans do tasks eaiser.
+Work smarter not harder!
+So I'm interested in how I can get machines to do more for me.

 About:
 - 🎨  7 years of professional Frontend experience